severalnines/docs/user-guide/dashboard.rst

 	- Specify a name for the database.

 * **Install Software**
   - Check the box if you use clean and minimal VMs.
-Existing MySQL dependencies will be removed.
+Existing PostgreSQL dependencies will be removed.
 New packages will be installed and existing packages will be uninstalled when provisioning the node with required software.
   - If unchecked, existing packages will not be uninstalled, and nothing will be installed.
 This requires that the instances have already provisioned the necessary software.

 * **Disable Firewall**